gullerya/object-observer/README.md

 	...
 	```

 - __`revoke`__ - parameterless.
 All of the proxies along the observed graph will be revoked and thus become unusable. `observe` and `unobserve` methods will mimic the revoked `Proxy` behaviour and throw `TypeError` if used on the revoked `Observable`.
-Subsequent `revoke` invokations will have no effect:
+Subsequent `revoke` invocations will have no effect:
 	```javascript
 	...
 	observablePerson.revoke();